Dev3211/array-data-management/README.md

 6. Can process up larger/smaller arrays in a short-span of time along with file creation

 7. Handles your data correctly and does not mess it up

+## TO-DO

+1. Give options to choose different data storages instead of just using JSON.
+2. Switch to async/await or find a way to remove those sleep functions.